 There are three levels of syphilis:

-Secondary Syphilis: Within this stage syphilis can affect other organs of the human body also.
-The symptom that is typically observed in this period of infection is skin intense rashes.
-More indicators might include sore throat, white-colored sections in the nose, mouth and vagina, fever, hair loss, and headaches.
+- Secondary Syphilis: Within this stage, syphilis can affect other organs of the human body also.
+The symptom that is typically observed during this period of infection is skin intense rashes.
+More indicators might include a sore throat, white-colored sections in the nose, mouth, and vagina, fever, hair loss, and headaches.

-Latent Stage: In this period the ulcers end up being non-contagious, and may cause loss in sensation, cardiac troubles, vision loss, growth of large nodules, tiredness, and deafness.
+- Latent Stage: In this period the ulcers end up being non-contagious, and may cause a loss of sensation, cardiac troubles, vision loss, growth of large nodules, tiredness, and deafness.

 Other STDs That Affect Women